 After a difficult birth, you may be watching for signs and symptoms from your baby.
-One such condition involves a rapid shivering motion for the baby in the head and neck areas.
-This condition is infant shudder syndrome.
-Sometimes, the baby’s shoulders and upper chest will be involved too.
+One such condition involves a rapid shivering motion for the baby in the head, neck, shoulders, and upper chest areas.
+This condition is known as infant shudder syndrome.

-Generally, the shivering only lasts a few seconds per attack, but the situation can be extremely unnerving for parents and others who witness it.
+This condition with a baby could show symptoms a few times a day.
+However, some reported cases have shown shuddering attacks in infancy 100 or more times per day.
+While the shivering may only last a few seconds per attack, the situation can be extremely unnerving for parents who witness it.

 For a free legal consultation, call 1-800-222-9529

 Although many doctors treat babies with reported shuddering symptoms, it’s hard to determine an exact reason why these attacks occur.
 Some medical professionals claim that the shivering is not a sign of a more serious condition and that it is just something that babies occasionally do.